 We are committed to strong and sustainable growth and we believe that good corporate governance improves performance and benefits all stakeholders.

 The following are some of our notable highlights:

-- Guided by core values and operate pursuant to a Code of Business Ethics - Director nominees other than our CEO are independent, with committees comprised solely of independent directors - Independent Chair of the Board and in camera sessions held at every Board and committee meeting - Diverse Board consisting of 50% gender and racial/ethnic diversity - Board and committees utilize independent advisors as necessary - Our climate strategy is focused on reducing greenhouse gas emissions within our areas of operation while positioning our businesses to participate in future global emissions reduction and decarbonization initiatives - Our cybersecurity program focuses on detection, and protection of our systems, information and digital assets - Advanced initiatives to support talent development and retention and employee engagement through leadership development programs, employee resource groups and flexible work arrangements
+- Guided by core values and operate pursuant to a Code of Business Ethics - Director nominees other than our CEO are independent, with key committees comprised solely of independent directors - Independent Chair of the Board and in camera sessions held at every Board and committee meeting - Diverse Board, including gender and racial/ethnic diversity - Board and committees utilize independent advisors as necessary - Climate strategy focused on reducing greenhouse gas ("GHG") emissions within our areas of operation while positioning our businesses to participate in future global emissions reduction and decarbonization initiatives - Cybersecurity program prioritizes identification, detection, and protection of our systems, information and digital assets - Initiatives to support talent development and retention through leadership development programs, employee engagement strategies and creating an inclusive workplace

-Refer to "Corporate Governance" for details on our corporate governance practices and policies, and information on environmental and social matters.
-We also invite you to learn more about our approach to sustainability by reviewing our ESG reports and the sustainability section of our website at www.altagas.ca/responsibility/sustainability.
+Refer to "Corporate Governance" for information on our corporate governance practices and policies and our approach to environmental and social matters.
+We also invite you to learn more about our approach to sustainability by reviewing our 2023 ESG Report and the sustainability section of our website at www.altagas.ca/responsibility.